uktrade/data-hub-api/docs/How to deactivate fixture data.md

 E.g. 0035_update_specificprogrammes.py and 0035_update_specificprogrammes.yaml

-A .yaml would look like this
+A .yaml for disabling a field would look like this.
+Note that other than the model and pk only the fields that are changed are needed.

 ```
 - model: investment.specificprogramme
   pk: 26881936-6823-4ad7-a6e0-41fb9f714dab
-  fields: {disabled_on: '2022-12-19T11:25:03Z', name: "GREAT Investors - Capital Investment"}
+  fields: {disabled_on: '2022-12-19T11:25:03Z'}
 ```

 The data from the yaml file needs to be loaded and executed.
 A matching script needs to be created for this.
 An existing similar migration can be used as a base or